erwbgy/puppet-pdns/README.md

 Manage PowerDNS configuration using Puppet

-Run either a PowerDNS name server or a PowerDNS resolver
+Run either a PowerDNS name server or a PowerDNS resolver, making it easy to use an internal domain.

 ## pdns::nameserver